 There's a rumor among dog breeders that Washington bred the Black and Tan Coonhounds with his Staghounds, which resulted in America's first Foxhounds.
 After studying the comparison, what do you think?

 Hmm . . . maybe.

-If you want to know more about the incident, there's a really cute children's book about the incident called George Washington and the General's Dog, by Frank Murphy.
-If you want an adult version, check out General Howe's Dog, by Caroline Tiger.
+If you want to know more about the incident, there's a really cute children's book called George Washington and the General's Dog by Frank Murphy that summarizes it quite nicely.
+If you prefer an adult version, check out General Howe's Dog, by Caroline Tiger.

 The original letter Washington wrote to Howe has been preserved for history.
 To see it, click here.

 I wasn't planning on doing a blog entry today, especially not about dog food, but after I watched the commercial I couldn't stop myself.
 I hope you enjoyed it as much as I did.
 Happy 4th of July!